 2. MyApps.Microsoft.com portal

-What are the Patch Reporting options Intune?
+What are the Patch Reporting options in Intune?

 There are many default reports available in Intune, and this gives a high-level overview of patching.
-You can check out the default Intune reports from the Reports node in the MEM portal and navigate to the Windows updates tab.
+You can check out the default Intune reports from the Reports node in the Intune portal and navigate to the Windows updates tab.

 You must set up Update Compliance to have detailed reporting on Windows patch compliance.
 The Update Compliance is a Windows service hosted in Azure that uses Windows diagnostic data.